-We’re taking steps to preserve and protect earth’s natural resources and services.
-With small steps, we’re doing our part to steward a healthy, sustainable environment, benefitting our community and beyond.
+We’ve taken steps to preserve and protect earth’s natural resources and services.
+We’re doing our part to steward a healthy, sustainable environment, benefitting our community and beyond.

-Here are some of the steps we’re taking to ensure future generations live in a healthy, sustainable world.
+We understand it is critical to protect our environment and work towards a more sustainable future.
+Here are some of the steps we’ve taken to ensure future generations live in a healthy, sustainable world.

 At Easton, we’ve developed low-mow and no-mow areas to create a natural environment for pollinators and wildlife.